 Visit home whenever you can

 This option isn’t possible for everyone, of course; flights back home can be a major investment if you’ve moved quite far away from home.
-But you can always try to be back whenever it’s feasible for you.
+But you can always try to be back whenever it’s feasible for you, even if you see yourself more as a long-term immigrant rather than an expat.
 Attending friends’ weddings is always a great excuse to go back.
 Turn it into a small vacation and go with the whole family, if you have one; if you don’t, then that makes planning a trip home a little bit easier.